-- The food service program will provide students with access to a variety of affordable, nutritious, and appealing foods and beverages that: - Meet the health and nutrition needs of students and adhere to or exceed the USDA School Meal regulations; - o Meet the Massachusetts School Nutrition regulations, as applicable; - Provide clean, safe and pleasant settings and adequate time for students to eat; and a minimum of 15 minutes for lunch and a minimum of 10 minutes for breakfast, after sitting down; and

-- o Ensure that no student need go hungry while in school. - CCLCS will participate in available federal school meal programs including the school breakfast program, national school meal program; and, to the maximum extent practicable, summer food service program, fruit and vegetable snack program, and child and adult care food program. - School administration will ensure that CCLCS adheres to the nutritional standards set by the Massachusetts Department of Public Health for competitive foods and beverages including a la carte items offered in school cafeterias, school-sponsored, or school-related events. - In addition, CCLCS will maintain the same Massachusetts standards for concession stands, booster sales, fundraising activities and school-sponsored or school-related events.
+- The food service program will provide students with access to a variety of affordable, nutritious, and appealing foods and beverages that: - Meet the health and nutrition needs of students and adhere to or exceed the USDA School Meal regulations; - Meet the Massachusetts School Nutrition regulations, as applicable; - Provide clean, safe and pleasant settings and adequate time for students to eat; and a minimum of 15 minutes for lunch and a minimum of 10 minutes for breakfast, after sitting down; and - Ensure that no student goes hungry while in school. - CCLCS will participate in available federal school meal programs including the school breakfast program, national school meal program; and, to the maximum extent practicable, summer food service program, fruit and vegetable snack program, and child and adult care food program. - School administration will ensure that CCLCS adheres to the nutritional standards set by the Massachusetts Department of Public Health for competitive foods and beverages including a la carte items offered in school cafeterias, school-sponsored, or school-related events.
+No low nutrition food will be sold or distributed for consumption from midnight to 30 minutes after the end of the school day. - In addition, CCLCS will maintain the same Massachusetts standards for concession stands, booster sales, fundraising activities and school-sponsored or school-related events.
+High Nutritional valued food will be prominently displayed or offered at all school after hour events involving food and beverages. - There will be no sharing of food at any time during the school day. - CCLCS will remain a Nut Free Facility clearly communicating this with all our school community members by posting it in the school, on our website, and sent home in our Notes to Home.
+Students will be told that no foods containing nuts of any kind should be brought as part of their meals or snacks during grade level and all school meetings.
+Staff will be educated at the beginning of year meetings and regularly at staff meetings